ShambhuNangare/AIS2025INTERN_Shambho_Nangare/README.md

 # Task 10
   Task Overview
-  This is an implementation of a Decision Tree classifier for classification tasks.
+  This task is an implementation of a Decision Tree classifier for classification tasks.
 It uses two splitting criteria:
   * Entropy (Information Gain): Chooses the feature that reduces uncertainty in the data the most.
   * Gini Index: Chooses the feature that minimizes impurity.